THE MOST UNDERRATED FACTOR FOR GROWTH AND HEALTH: SLEEP

 If a person has an overactive mind, sleeping throughout the night can be a challenge.
 Using sleeping pills is never a good idea as this disrupts the body’s natural sleep cycle.
 Physical activity(there is a big surprise) and even taking a warm bath can help sleeplessness by improving circulation.
 Another alternative is to use deep-breathing techniques as this can relieve tension and encourages sleep.

-I have an overactive mind so I use melatonin or enjoy a glass of red wine a few hours before bedtime.
-I do this only when needed as I try to follow my body’ s own natural sleep pattern.
+I have an overactive mind so I use melatonin or drink some camomile tea before bedtime.
+I do this only when needed as I try to follow my body’s own natural sleep pattern.
 If I do take caffeine, it is taken before 7 am in the morning.
 Caffeine has a half-life of 6 hours.
 So if you take 200mg at 10am, it will not leave your system until 10pm at night.

 Try to aim for at least 49-55 hours of sleep each week.
 Some people can function on 5-6 hours a sleep a night, but 7-8 hours is the optimal number.